-- Homes shall have well articulated facades by providing at least one major indentation or projection in the floor plan for example verandahs, porches, entry features or porch recesses.
-Minor articulation can be achieved through the use of Architectural features such as overhanging gable ends, feature walls, awnings, plinths etc - Homes shall adopt a traditional Georgian scale with a minimum external eave height of 27 courses or 30 courses where there are no eaves. - Articulation in height is mandatory and 1 feature or portion of home shall sit above the majority of the elevation.
-This condition is exempt when a gable end has been provided. - A minimum of two (2) different wall materials must be applied to façades visible from public spaces (excludes doors & windows).
+Where mixed-use zoning permits homes should be designed to accommodate for future uses by incorporating the requirements within the Design Guidelines as a minimum.
+All homes shall be consistent with the principles outlined in the Character Statement.
+3.1 Streetscape Where more than two dwellings are adjacent and constructed by the same purchaser/builder, diversity in the front façade is required; in colour, material, texture and Architectural features.
+Extensive repetition of the same façade treatment will not be permitted.
+Homes shall incorporate at least one habitable room window overlooking the primary street and/or public reserve where the public reserve is deemed the primary elevation.
+No bathroom, ensuite or laundry windows are to face the primary street unless they are well disguised and located behind the main building line. • All homes in mixed-use zone sites must ensure that they allow for future compliance with public disabled access from the primary street. • All elevations or portions of elevations visible from public view shall be finished in the same manner as the primary elevation.
+3.2 Building 3.2.1 Primary / Front Elevation Design Homes shall have well articulated facades by providing at least one major indentation or projection in the floor plan for example verandahs, porches, entry features or porch recesses.
+Minor articulation can be achieved through the use of Architectural features such as overhanging gable ends, feature walls, awnings, plinths etc Homes shall adopt a traditional Georgian scale with a minimum external eave height of 27 courses or 30 courses where there are no eaves. • Articulation in height is mandatory and 1 feature or portion of home shall sit above the majority of the elevation.
+This condition is exempt when a gable end has been provided. • A minimum of two (2) different wall materials must be applied to façades visible from public spaces (excludes doors & windows).
 Select from face brick, painted render, painted weatherboard and timber cladding.
 A minimum of 10% second material is required.
-Brick and paint colours must be consistent with the 'Drummond' or 'Hesperia' colour and materials palette. - Two course bricks are not permitted to the front elevation.
-No cream 2 course bricks shall be used anywhere on the home. - Window frames, front doors, balustrades, gutters and fascias, shall be consistent with the Drummond or Hesperia Colour Palette. - The majority of glazing (windows and doors) within the primary and secondary elevations must be vertically proportioned.
-Highlight windows above doors and extended window and/or door height is encouraged.

-To ensure the architectural character is incorporated into the design of homes, a minimum of 3 of the below features must be provided (minimum of 2 major character features shall be selected)

-NOTE: Elevations may be declined if the combinations of the below architectural features, use of materials and scale are not sympathetic to the existing Drummond and Hesperia builtform.

-a minimum of 2 of the following major character features shall be selected;

-- 1. A verandah which has a minimum size of 2.1m wide x 1.2m deep with the longest portion parallel to the street. - 2.
-A skillion roof, flat roof or parapet element (to disguise a hipped roof) for a substantial portion of the roof structure; - 3.
-A roof feature such as large scale traditional or asymmetrical gable-end, open gable verandah, gablets not considered. - 4.
-A wall feature such as chimney element or decorative parapet.
+Brick and paint colours must be consistent with the 'Drummond' or 'Hesperia' colour and materials palette.
+No cream 2 course bricks shall be used to secondary street or visible to public areas. • Window frames, front doors, balustrades, gutters and fascias, shall be consistent with the Drummond or Hesperia Colour Palette.
+The majority of glazing (windows and doors) within the primary and secondary elevations must be vertically proportioned.
+Highlight windows above doors and extended window and/or door height is encouraged. • To ensure the architectural character is incorporated into the design of homes, a combination of the below features must be provided.
+NOTE: Elevations may be declined if the combinations of the below architectural features, use of materials and scale are not sympathetic to the existing Drummond and Hesperia builtform. a minimum of 2 of the following major character features shall be selected; 1.
+A verandah which has a minimum size of 2.1m wide x 1.2m deep with the longest portion parallel to the street.
+2. A roof feature such as gable-end, open gable verandah or dormer windows.